agent18/agent18.github.io/_posts/2019-06-29-DP-feedback-key-ideas.markdown

 Please refer to the checklist after every claim analysis to ensure you're not making old mistakes.
 If you want to add to the checklist based on mistakes found in past feedback, that's great.

+1. Could it have examples? "civilization is at stake due to AI" (consider the possibility it has not exaples)

+2. True or false?
+Yes "There is no doubting the force of the argument" (consider a falsifying example)

+3. best most no comparison?  (consider if you need to compare)

+4. From chapter?  (consider examples from chapter)

+5. Running? (is it a running example like talking about the same thing)

+6. If-then If Given? (consider the given type statements)

+Not sure if something is running or not?
+What is the definition...
+I remember the DP example of talking about tiger woods and thats it. in this case what is the